How to Handle Insurance Adjusters After a Car Accident: Tips from a New Orleans Car Accident Lawyer

 Fortunately, your accident was not as serious as the one which took place shortly after Thanksgiving when a family had to be rescued from their car after it began sinking.
 Hopefully, you will be able to recover from the traumatic event much more quickly than this family will recover from theirs.

 Negligent operators are all over the roadways in New Orleans and the surrounding area.
 Some drivers are rushing to get where they are going and drive recklessly, others ignore traffic signals, and some just practice poor judgment getting behind the wheel of a car when they are impaired.

 The bottom line is that once police are notified and you have sought medical care, the next thing that is likely to occur related to the accident is the telephone call from an insurance adjuster.
 What many people do not know is that too often, these phone calls are the most common reason for low settlement offers after a car accident.

-Communicating with the Insurance Adjuster After an Accident
+Communicating Effectively with the Insurance Adjuster After a Car Accident

 What you say and do when dealing with insurance adjusters is important to how your accident case gets settled.
 In most cases, you are better off contacting a car accident attorney before you answer any questions or take any phone calls from an insurance adjuster.
 Remember, their goal is not to help you, it is to protect their employer, the insurance company.